The-Grand-Empty/guidebook/community/governance.md

 # Member Guidelines
 1. **Help writers succeed, not characters.** Your characters should be ambitious, feel pain, and hold grudges.
 To write these things well requires empathy, but don't let your empathy for your characters interfere with your empathy for the real people you write with.
 Celebrate other's well-written triumphs, and engineer comebacks from failure, *especially* for your characters' enemies.
    1. **Be agreeable, especially when you disagree.** Active, thoughtful criticism is a core part of this community, but remember to criticize _ideas, not people_.
 Avoid name-calling, ad hominem attacks, knee-jerk contradictions.
 Respond to posts' content, not their tone.
    2. **Make your writing accessible.** We recommend [rentry.co](https://rentry.co/) for writing samples, character sheets, and worldbuilding documents, but other solutions exist (Google Docs is _not_ one we allow).
 Members are welcome to use more expressive formatting for artistic reasons, as long as they also maintain an accessible version and provide links to both.
 2. **Post your own writing.** When a user disengages from the creative process by plagiarizing writing from elsewhere, writing quality suffers and members become less able to usefully discuss it and collaborate with other members.
    1. **Images are not the focus.** Drawing or commissioning your own artwork is admirable and encouraged, but not required.
 Art must be cited or linked directly to its original source.
 AI-generated artwork may not be used for any purpose.
 Members are presumed to have obtained appropriate usage rights for anything they share.
    2. **Do not use AI.** Anyone who wanted to write with an AI chatbot could do that on their own; we come here to write with real people.
 Using AI violates other members' privacy when you share their writing with a third party, even an LLM.
 3. **Be patient.** Allow other writers room to respond to your posts in their own time.
 We all have lives outside this community and have to prioritize other things over just writing.
    1. **Don't ping excessively.** A second reminder ping sooner than 2 days after the first is usually excessive.
    2. **Respect your commitments.** Don't keep other members waiting.
 If you expect to take longer than usual to respond, communicate and find solutions instead of ghosting.
 4. **Handle mature themes maturely.** Violent, sexual, and disturbing themes and topics are allowed, but writers are expected to treat them with the gravity and respect they deserve.
    1. **Provide content warnings.** When applicable, provide a content warning in the head-post of each thread, and keep the warning up-to-date as the thread progresses.
 Limit especially sexual or violent material to designated NSFW channels.
    2. **Apply elevated scrutiny to underage characters.** The world of The Grand Empty is not a world devoid of children, but they are not the focus of our story.
 Writing may include sexual content, or it may include underage characters, but writing that includes both at once is not welcome here.
 5. **Respect character autonomy.** Other members invest time and emotional energy in engaging with their characters.
 Don't rob other writers their opportunity to engage and have fun writing by writing their character's actions or dialogue for them.
    1. **Respect plot-scale autonomy.** Discuss and collaborate to determine any wounds, injuries, punishments, relationships, accusations, or other details that could have a long-term impact on a character.
    2. **Violate only character boundaries.** Discuss and obtain consent from a character's writer before initiating sex with their character, assaulting them, or doing anything else that could require a content warning.
    3. **Use victim-leading.** Even when a character's agency is compromised by mind-control or intoxication, _their_ writer, not the mind-controller's, still has final say on what they are mind-controlled to do.
    4. **When in doubt, communicate.** Active discussion and criticism are core to this community.
 It's never wrong to give other members a heads-up of what you're planning or ask for their insight or permission.

 # Applications
 Users must apply and be approved by the community in order to become a member and gain access to its writing and meta spaces.
-To apply, fill out the following template and post it in the `#applications` channel:
+To apply, fill out the following template and post it in {% include discord/channel.html name="apply" id="1367936341131661352" %}:

 ```md
 **Name:** _Discord username, and other nicknames._